Charity shops in Morecambe

 Sending an item to GoldPaid from Morecambe

 A Morecambe shop starts online by sending GoldPaid photos on WhatsApp and asking anything it needs to.
-Parcels from Morecambe go out under the LA postcode area, and a posted item travels by Royal Mail Special Delivery Guaranteed, tracked and insured from collection to delivery and timed for next-working-day arrival to GB mainland addresses.
+Parcels from Morecambe go out under the LA postcode area, and a posted item travels by Royal Mail Special Delivery Guaranteed, tracked and signed for from collection to delivery and timed for next-working-day arrival to GB mainland addresses.

 Neighbouring Lancaster is only about 5 miles away, but a charity shop looking for a specialist precious-metal buyer is more likely to be heading to Preston, roughly 27 miles south, or further.
 That is a real journey to make with valuable stock in hand.